Rohit-304/Projects/2048 game/README.md

-Here’s a more professional version of the text for your README file:
+Here’s a README file for the project:

 ---